Switch poster

 The inciting incident occurs at 12 minutes when Steve is sent back to Earth reincarnated as Amanda, a beautiful woman.
 He wakes up in a female body, completely disoriented and horrified by the transformation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Amanda decides to reclaim Steve's old life and business, actively choosing to re-enter his former world but now from a woman's perspective.
+This indicates the protagonist's commitment to Amanda decides to reclaim Steve's old life and business, actively choosing to re-enter his former world but now from a woman's perspective.
 She contacts Walter, Steve's former colleague., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Amanda and Walter's relationship deepens romantically.
+Significantly, this crucial beat Amanda and Walter's relationship deepens romantically.
 False victory: Amanda thinks she's succeeding at her mission, but she's falling in love, which complicates everything as she's keeping her true identity secret., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Amanda discovers she's pregnant with Walter's child.
 Her time is running out, and the truth threatens to destroy her relationship with Walter.
-The death of her male identity is now literal and permanent., indicates the protagonist at their lowest point.
+The death of her male identity is now literal and permanent., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Amanda realizes that she's become a genuinely better person through experiencing life as a woman.
 She decides to tell Walter the truth and accept whatever consequences come, choosing honesty and love over deception., demonstrating the transformation achieved throughout the journey.